EmilDickson/hockey-bullet-generator/README.md

 # Who is this for?
 This will basically only make sense for graphics operators at Statnet, working with the SHL.

+# Do I have to install anything?
+It uses the following libraries, so if you don't have them, you'll need to install them in order for the script to run (however, most are included in Python already):
+- lxml
+- requests
+- time
+- os
+- csv
+- datetime
+- xml.etree.ElementTree
+- operator

 # What do I do with it?
 Run the script (i.e. navigate to the folder and):
 ```